Port of Plymouth, England

 ENGLISH RAILWAY CONNECTIONS

-On these trains a "traveling lady's attendant" is usually provided for the convenience of ladies traveling alone.
-Plymouth has become an important port of call for steamers of all German lines, and of all English except the Cunard.
+For the comfort and safety of solo female travelers, these trains often provide a 'traveling lady's attendant'.
+This thoughtful service is just one example of how Plymouth has become a significant port of call for steamers from all German lines, and most English lines except the Cunard.

 The White Star still sends ships to Liverpool, but others of this line, and some of the most important, stop at Plymouth on their way to Southampton.
-It is announced this season that the Holland-American Line, which operates a fleet of fine large ships, including the Rotterdam, with a displacement of 37,190 tons, now calls at Plymouth with its two ships Rotterdam and New Amsterdam on their east-bound Voyages.
-The French port of call for this line both ways remains Boulogne-Sur-Mer.
+This season, it was announced that the Holland-American Line, which operates a fleet of fine large ships, including the Rotterdam, with a displacement of 37,190 tons, now calls at Plymouth with its two ships, Rotterdam and New Amsterdam, on their east-bound Voyages.
+The French port of call for this line remains Boulogne-Sur-Mer.

-Stratford also may be reached and Fishguard, the new port of the Cunard line.
+Stratford and Fishguard, the new port of the Cunard line, may also be reached.
 From Fishguard, Ireland is reached by a route shorter than others.
-Turbine steamers owned by this company, 350 feet long, and making 22 1/2 knots an hour, operate from Fishguard by day and night.
+Turbine steamers owned by this company, 350 feet long and making 22 1/2 knots an hour, operate from Fishguard by day and night.

 The London and Northwestern Railway penetrates the heart of England, with branch lines to Wales and, in connection with the Caledonian Railway, to Scotland as far north as Aberdeen.

-Through central England one may travel by the Midland Railway also—one of the great lines of the country.
-By the Great Eastern from London one visit-s many of the most famous English cathedrals.
-Among these are Ely, Peterborough, Lincoln, and Norwich.
+The Midland Railway, one of the country's great lines, passes through central England.
+The Great Eastern from London takes one to many of the most famous English cathedrals, including Ely, Peterborough, Lincoln, and Norwich.

 PLYMOUTH, ENGLAND (1905)